patyoon/notion-hugo/content/page/now.md

 ### Not Work

 - I had a one-month streak of not working out at all in October, which might be the longest stretch since I turned 30.
 I broke my shoulder bone from a fall, but don't ask me why; I'll only tell you in person.
 But as soon as the doctor told me I could run again, I ran (and walked) the Golden Gate Bridge half-marathon.
 Lesson learned: Don't run a half-marathon with no prep.
 The day after I finished the half, I signed up for the full San Francisco Marathon to make up for this mishap.
 - I hosted an extravagant birthday party in December and invited everyone I made happy memories with and appreciated spending time with in 2023.
-It was a good excuse to bring people together in the era of remote work and no more holiday parties and wrapping up the year and my early 30s on a high note.
+It was a good excuse to bring people together in the era of remote work and no more holiday parties and wrap up the year and my early 30s on a high note.
 - I brought my family to Spain for the first time over the holidays and New Year's.
 I shared everything I love about Spain with them, and holiday festivities there welcomed us with charming Mediterranean sun, pretty street lights, jamon, vermouth, and Hala Madrid.
 - On the same trip, I visited my French Camino friends in Toulouse and Lyon.
 We enjoyed delicious home-cooked meals, shared our post-Camino adventures, and reminisced over photos and memories from the Camino.
 - Ski season was another great year of heavy snowfall, especially towards the end of the season in March and April.
 Worst memory: getting stuck on I80 and skiing for only one day, spending less time in Tahoe than driving up.
 Best memories: pulling off a grueling solo drive to Tahoe after seeing James Hype and surprising Bowen on the slopes for his birthday, late night chatters  during après-first/ski-second trips, off-piste day at the Grand Montets, and cold plunge at the Nordic spa in Alyeska.

+***

 ## October 7th, 2023